Published: August 7th 2012September 22nd 2011

 During the last ice age, much of the area was covered by lakes.

-The one that produced the Black Rock Desert (see August 31st
+The one that produced the Black Rock Desert [see The Lonely Road to Paradise

 , just east of Lee Vining, is the remains of one of those ancient lakes.